 In the late 11th century the Normans built a castle in Colchester.
 It was probably begun around 1079 and was complete by 1100.
 The castle was built on the vaults of the old temple of Claudius.
-In 1216 some barons rebelled against king John and brought soldiers from France to help them.
+In 1216 some barons rebelled against King John and brought soldiers from France to help them.
 The French soldiers occupied Colchester castle.
 John's men besieged the castle and expelled the French.

 In 1189 Colchester was given its first charter (a charter was a document allowing the townspeople certain rights and privileges).
-In the Middle Ages Colchester had 2 weekly markets and the merchants were allowed to elect bailiffs who ran the town.
+In the Middle Ages, Colchester had 2 weekly markets and the merchants were allowed to elect bailiffs who ran the town.

 The main industry in Medieval Colchester was wool (by far England's most important export).
 Wool was woven in the town.
 It was also fulled.
 This means it was cleaned and thickened by pounding it in a mixture of water and clay.
 Wooden hammers powered by watermills did this.
 When it dried the wool was dyed.

 As well as wool there was also a leather industry in Colchester.
 There were many tanners.
-Leather was used to make all kinds of goods such as shoes, hats, saddles and bottles.
+Leather was used to make all kinds of goods such as shoes, hats, saddles, and bottles.
 Grain was exported from the port at the Hythe, which was founded by the 12th century.
 (Hythe is an old English word for landing place for ships).
-There was also oyster fishing in the river Colne.
+There was also oyster fishing in the River Colne.
 For centuries Colchester was famous for its oysters.

 By 1104 Colchester had a fair.
-In the Middle Ages a fair was like a market but it was held only once a year and would attract buyers and sellers from London and all of East Anglia.
-The fair in Colchester was held by St Johns Abbey.
+In the Middle Ages, a fair was like a market but it was held only once a year and would attract buyers and sellers from London and all of East Anglia.
+The fair in Colchester was held by St John's Abbey.
 The Abbott had the right to charge tolls on stallholders at the fair.
 From 1189 the Hospital of St Mary Magdalene was allowed to hold a fair.
 From 1310 St Botolph's Priory was allowed to hold one.

 By the late 12th century there was a community of Jews in Colchester.
 But in the late 13th century all Jews were expelled from England.

 Colchester was given a new charter in 1413.
-At that time Colchester gained its coat of arms.
+At that time the town gained its coat of arms.
 St Helena, the patron saint of Colchester is supposed to have found the true cross of Christ.
 This is shown on the coat of arms.
 The red background represents the blood of Christ.

 In the 15th and 16th centuries by law every man had to practice archery on Sunday at the Butts.
 Butt Road is so named because it led to the Butts just outside the town.

-COLCHESTER IN THE 16th CENTURY AND 17th CENTURY
+COLCHESTER IN THE 16th CENTURY

 In 1565 Queen Elizabeth allowed refugees from Holland to come to Colchester, where they made bays, a kind of cloth.
 By 1575 at least 500 Dutch settlers had come to Colchester.
 The area north of the High Street became known as the Dutch quarter.